Decibel Chart: Decibel Levels of Common Sounds

 Jet engine at takeoff (25 m) 140–150 work Extreme — Immediate injury without hearing protection NIOSH

+Tap any sound in the decibel chart for its own page in decibels: how loud it is, how long is safe, and what else hits that level.
 Every value above is sourced to published figures from the CDC, NIOSH, NIDCD or ASHA — linked per row.
 None of these numbers are invented.
 Our own calibrated measurements of real environments will be added and marked “measured by us” once recorded.

-How loud is 70 dB?
+How loud is 70 decibels (70 dB)?

 70 dB is about the loudness of a washing machine or dishwasher from a few feet away — clearly audible, slightly effortful to talk over, but not harmful.
 The decibel scale is logarithmic: 70 dB carries ten times the sound energy of 60 dB (normal conversation), and 80 dB carries one hundred times more.